 - Provide coaches with detailed information and training on these recommendations

-- Face masks are recommended for coaches, referees and parent volunteers
+- Face masks are recommended for coaches, referees and parent volunteers as per current CDC Guidelines

 - Support coaches with resources that can help design safe and effective practices